cnadler86/mp_jpeg/README.md

 ## Benchmark Results for ESP32S3

 The following tables present the results of the JPEG decoding and encoding benchmarks performed on an ESP32S3.
+The image was 240x320.

 ### Decoder Benchmark